Kianjputnam/DS4002_CS3/README.md

 ## Reproducing Results

 - Our NBA stats data came from NBA.com and NBAReference.com.
-They are found in Reference_stats1.xls and Reference_stats2.xls which were merged using Compiling_stats_code.ipynb to form merged_nba_stats2.csv (if reference stats are not working properly due to excel reading error, you can just refer to merged_nba_stats2.csv)
+They are found in Reference_stats1.xls and Reference_stats2.xls which were merged using Compiling_stats_code.ipynb to form merged_nba_stats2.csv (if reference stats are not working properly due to excel reading error, you can just refer to merged_nba_stats2.csv).
+You may have to update the data path to where you have stored the data, or you may clone the github repository and include this code.

 - scraper.py was used to get the scouting reports online and were turned into scouting_reports.csv, which was then compiled into merged_nba_rookie_data.csv